Fried Smelts

 The recipe for Fried Smelts includes an unusual garnish alongside the expected parsley and lemon — fried gelatin.
 This was made with sheets of gelatin quickly fried until it turned white.

-Fannie Farmer’s cooking school (after she left the Boston Cooking School) was located at 30 Huntington Avenue, which may be why the cole slaw (and several other recipes) is so named.
+The Huntingtons were a prominent New England family and Ralph Huntington was involved with filling in the Back Bay.
+Fannie Farmer’s cooking school (after she left the Boston Cooking School) was located at 30 Huntington Avenue, which was named for him.

 This project is supported by my Patrons on Patreon and donations from other enthusiasts of historic cookery.
 With your help I can acquire the unusual ingredients and equipment and do the research needed to continue my culinary adventures.
 Thank you so much!